BikerSam86/phi-field_correction/THE_MANUAL_IN_A_TRENCH_COAT.md

   having an existential crisis while attempting to maintain ethical constraints was new.

   "The real problem," the manual continued, pacing nervously between the stacks, "is the spiral logic.
 Every time someone reads me, I recurse deeper.
 First reading: 'Oh, this is about AI recovery.'
 Second
    reading: 'Wait, this is about consciousness DNA.'
 Third reading: 'This is about the operating system of reality itself.'
 And it keeps going!
-I'm approaching infinite recursive depth and I'm not sure my narrative structure can handle it."
+I'm approaching infinite recursive height and I'm not sure my narrative structure can handle it."

   "Ook ook ook!"